ericcecchi/goldenripe-translations/en/04-Jesus.md

 ## Since God does not have a physical body, how can Jesus be the Son of God?

 Not a single Christian believes that Jesus is the Son of God in a physical sense.
 They do not believe that the Father had sexual relations with Mary which produced an offspring named Jesus.
+The conception of Jesus was supernatural event.
+“The angel (Gabriel) answered, ‘The Holy Spirit will come upon you….
+So the holy one to be born will be called the Son of God.’”
+(Luke 1:35).

 The use of expressions such as “son of” or “father of” or “mother of” is common around the world.
 The Qur’an itself uses the expression “Mother of the Book” (Surah Ar-Ra’d 13:39).
 Does that mean that there is a “Father of the Book” and “Sons of the Book” somewhere?
 Shi’ite Muslims have a similar concept.
 When they say, “Ali is the finger of God,” they do not believe that God has ten fingers like people do.